-Fill the tank
+Fill the Tank

 Be careful not to overfill the tank, leaving an inch or so of space at the top of the water.
-Remember that your betta is a surface feeder and can also breathe air from the water’s surface.
+Remember that your betta is a surface feeder and can breathe air from the water’s surface.

-Add the filter
+Add the Filter

 Now add the filter.
 Some systems have a purpose-built compartment specifically designed to take the filter.

 However, if your setup doesn’t have that, decide where you want to place the filter.
 Some filters are designed to hang externally off the back of the tank, whereas others must go underneath the substrate.

-Add the heater
+Add the Heater

 Most heaters come with suction cup attachments so that you can fix the heater to the side or the back of the tank.
-Set the heater for 780 Fahrenheit, although a temperature between 760 and 820 will be fine for your betta.
+Set the heater to 780 Fahrenheit, although a temperature between 760 and 820 will be fine for your betta.

-You’ll need to fix a tank thermometer to the side of the tank where you can easily see it so that you can monitor the tank temperature.
+You’ll need to fix a tank thermometer to the side of the tank where you can easily see it to monitor the tank temperature.